 Tapas and Wine

-Finish our two days in Madrid like a true Spaniard.
+Finish your two days in Madrid like a true Spaniard.
 Order yourself some wine, and you will be served a plate of savoury dishes with it – Tapas.

 Tapas could be everything – from olives and meatballs to Anchovies or Chorizo.
 What they have in common is that they all taste great with wine.
 A great place to get some tapas and wine, close to Reina Sofia is Tinto y Tapas.

 You have more than two days in Madrid?
-Or you don’t really care about art enough to visit so many museums?
+Or you don’t really care about art that much to visit so many museums?
 Here are some of the other points of interest in Madrid.

 La Almudena Cathedral

-Situated next to the Royal Palace, The Cathedral is another free thing you can do in the city.
+Situated next to the Royal Palace, The cathedral is another free attraction you can do in Madrid.
 Even though it looks old, it was actually finished in 1993.
-The interior is nothing special, but if you go into the museum, you can climb to the top of the church and get a beautiful panorama view of the city.
+The interior is nothing special, but if you go into the museum, you can climb to the top of the church and get a beautiful panoramic view of the city.

 – Cathedral: free